vuejs/router/packages/docs/guide/essentials/active-links.md

 })
 ```

-See [Extending RouterLink](../advanced/extending-router-link) for more advanced customization techniques.
+See [Extending RouterLink](../advanced/extending-router-link) for more advanced customization techniques using the `v-slot` API.